 There is one form of algae that resembles submerged plants.
 The common names for these are Chara and Stonewort.

 Chara is very common on the bottom of lakes and ponds.
 Chara often looks like a matted tangle of plants, forming a carpet on the lake or pond bottom.
 It has a crusty, course texture and a musky odor when crushed in your hands.
 Chara has stem-like braches with forked leaves, and leaf-like structures that are whorled around the stem in fairly uniform intervals.
 Also look for little bumps or spots on the leaflets.

 Chara can only be treated early in its growth cycle.
-Its course texture later in its growth cycle is caused by the absorbtion of mineral deposits.
+Its course texture laterin its growth cycle is caused by the absorbtion of mineral deposits.
 Once chara has absorbed these materials, it begins to have an innate resistance to algaecide.
 Because of this, we recommend that chara be treated for early in its growth cycle before it has a chance to absorb these mineral deposits.

 Stonewort is similar, but has smooth branches and the stems are more translucent.
 The leaves also appear to be covered in a green gelatinous substance.
 Stonewort also lacks the musky odor found with Chara.
-B. Duckweed- Duckweed floats wherever the wind or currents take it, absorbing nutrients from the leaf undersurface and a very fine root hanging from it.